 Arlington National Cemetery, our nation’s most hallowed ground, is the final resting place for approximately 400,000 active duty service members, veterans and their families.
 This historic cemetery bears witness to American heritage and the military service and sacrifice of men and women in uniform throughout U.S. history.

 Veterans are laid to rest with dignity and honor at Arlington National Cemetery by a compassionate and dedicated work force.
 We believe that caring for our nation's heroes and their families during their time of need is a sacred duty entrusted to us.

-We conduct 27 to 30 services each weekday, and six to eight services on Saturdays.
+• We conduct 27 to 30 services each weekday, and four to five services on Saturdays.
 Funeral services are held Monday through Friday (except on federal holidays) from 9 a.m. to 3 p.m., and on Saturday from 9 a.m. to 2 p.m. for placements and services for cremated remains that do not require military honors or military chaplain support.
 Services are not scheduled on Saturdays that precede a federal holiday on Monday.

 • Family members and others attending a service should arrive at the cemetery approximately 45 minutes prior to the scheduled service time.
 Families will not be allowed entry into the cemetery earlier than one hour prior to the scheduled service.

-For funeral attendees, up to ten family members are allowed inside the Administration Building for coordination on the day of the funeral.
-Funeral attendance at services within the Old Post Chapel is limited to no more than 98 people.
+• For funeral attendees, up to TEN family members are allowed inside the Administration Building for coordination on the day of the funeral.

 • The maximum capacity for funeral services at Old Post Chapel is 200 persons.

 For additional information, click on the tabs at left.
 To request or coordinate funeral services, please call 1-877-907-8585.

 Temporary Suspension of Caisson Platoon Funeral Operations at Arlington National Cemetery